egor-tensin/jekyll-theme/_posts/2017-06-24-static-vs-inline-vs-unnamed-namespaces.md

 {% include snippets/section.html section_id='static' %}

-In C, this is the only way to share function definitions between translation units (apart from declaring a function in a header file and putting its definition to a .c file).
+In C, this is the only way to share function definitions between translation units (apart from the usual way of declaring a function in a header file and putting its definition to a .c file).

 ### Properties